dm5tt/LoRaHarvesterBox/README.md

  - No Thermistor for switching off charging above and below specific temperatures

- - Does't switch off VOUT if the battery hits the lower threshold.
+ - Doesn't switch off VOUT if the battery hits the lower threshold.
 It only signals it using a pin.

   - Rather annoying pin configuration.
 Layouting it doesn't make much fun.

  Honestly - It's an old thing compared to the latest generation from ST or e-peas.

 ### Why not buying a "naked" ST STM32WLE55?

 Using a SoC module from RAK brings all the HF and impedancy matching.

-Every leaving the housing is mostly not critically signal wise.
+Everything else leaving the housing is not really critical signal wise.

 Also it's not too expensive with 6€.